Setting Up Your SUV Tent: Tips for a Smooth Camp

 If I buy a fancier SUV tent with all the bells and whistles, is it worth paying $300 instead of a $75 basic one?

 The $75 version is probably going to be a glorified tarp attached to your car.
 For around $200-$250, you can get a solid, waterproof tent that will actually last.
-I spent $90 on my first one and it ripped after three uses in mild wind.
+A $90 tent can rip after just three uses in mild wind.
 The $220 one I have now has seen 15 trips and is still going strong.

 Do I really need a special mat or tool to get the tent to attach perfectly to my SUV bumper?